ethannicholas/Frost/docs/main.md

 The main() method
 =================

-As with many other programming langauges, the entry point to a Panda program - the method which is executed when the program starts up - is called `main()`.
+As with many other programming langauges, the entry point to a Frost program - the method which is executed when the program starts up - is called `main()`.
 There are several ways to define `main()`:

 As a `@class` method taking no parameters: